 Pride & Joy Double Trouble w Stevie Ray Vaughn 1985

 The HMR Project is Version 2 begun in 2021 of Version 1 that is the VF History which serves as notes to this work begun tentatively in 2011, in earnest in 2013 when I no longer drove big trucks.
-The VF History is dated by releases whereas the HMR is dated per recording sessions.
-The VF History is a densely compacted contextual arrangement of chronological chapters intended to cover the Western Hemisphere from circa 500 AD to artists of the modern period who recorded to commercial issue by 1970.
+The VF History is a densely compacted contextual arrangement of (imperfectly) chronological chapters intended to cover the Western Hemisphere from circa 500 AD to artists of the modern period who recorded to commercial issue by 1970.
 The design of jamming, say, 40 artists, on the same page in the VF didn't permit the best coverage of individual musicians, that getting sacrificed to scheme.
-Thus Version 2 in which each artist finds an individual page to take up all the space that is needed, supposedly: I've discovered that such as a Dashlane extension in Chrome can prevent videos from loading.
-On some devices link hex values do not work on all pages.
-Whatever it may be, since all use different browsers with different settings on different computers to different success I need be mindful to not load too much if to load anything at all.
+Thus Version 2 in which each artist finds an individual page to take up all the space that is needed.
+In the meantime I've discovered that such as a Dashlane extension in Chrome can prevent videos from loading.
+As well, text and link hex values may not function correctly on some devices.

-Like the VF History which required about nine years, the ten main divisions of the HMR Project are Black Gospel, Blues, Classical, Country (C&W), Folk, Jazz, Latin, Boogie Woogie, R&B-Rock and Popular including ragtime and the silver screens of film and later television.
+Like the VF History which required about nine years, the ten main divisions of the HMR Project are Black Gospel, Blues, Classical, Country (C&W), Folk including Bluegrass, Jazz, Latin, Boogie Woogie, R&B-Rock and Popular including ragtime and the silver screens of film and later television.

 Background: The rough draft of nigh all of the VF History had been written between 2012 and 2015.
 I then spent six years going more in depth with sessionographies and such.
 Unfortunately, I grossly miscalculated the time it would require to finish Version 2.
-I've sabotaged myself yet again with another impossible task, for there are nearly 2700 profiles in VF.
+I've sabotaged myself yet again with another impossible task, for there are nearly 2700 profiles in VF with 33 chapters in modern recording in addition to classical.
 This means that a lot of errors like typos in the VF History won't get addressed for years to come.
-Most such errors are spooky actions of my own, but sometimes I've got to wonder.
+As I work on HMR I nigh invariably find at least one error in every profile in the VF.
+Albeit I make corrections to the VF they aren't thorough (like links gone bad) since I concentrate on the HMR.

 I experimented with making the HMR Project its own website until I couldn't get anywhere by various other options for too long.
 So I simplified and gave Viola Fair another gig as the Fat Lady.
-The launch of the HMR Project was populated per organizational and representative purposes (directions it will be heading).
+The launch of the HMR Project in 2021 was populated per organizational and representative purposes (directions it will be heading).
 HMR will cover largely Classical, Jazz and R&B-Rock as I cycle through genres and periods.
+If I ever "finish" Classical the big boy after that will be Jazz.

 This website doesn't look real good on smartphones, that is, the back of a postage stamp.
 My apologies to the many without access to screens of reasonable size, but endlessly geeking smartphone code doesn't get music history done.
 This site is built with a rather ancient editor and code isn't one of my favorite things.
 Since writing code for smartphones wants to compete with music history I've largely blown off the former.
 I might get this fixed sometime, as this doesn't do wonders for traffic in a world where only phones are used, but not today, since numerous sites now compatible with smartphones are also now more difficult to use with a PC.
-Google doesn't give a fig about websites coded for any interface excepting phones.
+Google doesn't give a fig about websites coded for any interface except phones.
 Only to have a website at all has become a never ceasing technological pain in the neck.
-Mom and Pop disappeared to Facebook years ago as billion dollar corporations took over the web to bloat it with advertising and hype.
-Content is no longer Google's major concern, but that people can be steered to Amazon with a phone as the internet moves from a means of sharing information to an agora.
+Mom and Pop disappeared to Facebook years ago as billion dollar corporations took over the web to bloat it with locust hordes of advertising and hype.
+What Google means by content now is that people with phones can be steered to Amazon as the internet transitions from a means of sharing information to an agora of every last soul chasing a means to earn or spend a dollar.
 Selling knowledge has become infinitely more important in the world than knowledge itself.
-Universities and newspapers have been ignoring the latter for ages now.
+Universities and newspapers have been ignoring the latter for ages now as they concentrate on getting richer and richer instead.
+The last that I opened a physical 'New York Times' in the seventies it looked so much like a Sears catalog minus news that there was no reason to subscribe to it, not to the mention their agenda.

 Discographies should be fairly well covered in HMR with the exception of Tom Lord's jazzography.
-Though used extensively, I don't link to it because I try to keep references, in general, to what anyone can access.
+Though used extensively, I don't link to it because I try to keep references, in general, to what anyone can access without subscription.
 Find the Index to Lord's sessionography and its Home Page.

 As for works by classical composers, find directories or thematic catalogs at ClassicalNet.
 I had begun to include a kind of geographical or national menu in this project since those are major frames for histories like this.
 But that somehow got left behind like a suitcase at the station while the train was taking off.
 In lieu of that there is the Petrucci Music Library (IMSLP).
 A menu of composers by religious affiliation would also be a good reference, enough and perhaps not so difficult (ha ha) as to tempt me to make one.
 With religion playing so major a part in music history I shake my head with "How did I miss this?" that a menu for such was wholly absent when the train took off.
 It doesn't go far, leaving out such as Lutherans, atheists, et al, but here are lists at the least of those who were Catholic or Anglican.